Beyond Precision: A Study on Recall of Initial Retrieval with Neural Representations: Experiments

 \subsection{Baselines and Experimental Settings}

-The word embeddings used for neural representations are trained on the document collection by the Skip-Gram model implemented in Word2Vec \footnote{https://code.google.com/p/word2vec/}.
-We use the same 200-dimension embeddings for all the methods.
-Since word importance is very important and should be taken into consideration for IR \cite{guo2016deep}, we represent queries and documents as a TF-IDF weighted sum of word embeddings in our experiments.

-To evaluate the effectiveness and efficiency of ParSearch and SeqSearch, we adopt the symbolic index based method and neural index based method as the baselines.
+We adopt the symbolic index based method and neural index based method as the baselines.
 We also conduct the experiment on non-metric $k$-NN search\cite{boytsov2016off} using the linear combination of BM25 and cosine similarity as the matching score.
 These methods include:

 \textbf{BM25}: The BM25 formula \cite{robertson1994some} is a highly effective symbol based initial retrieval model.
 We use the inverted index implemented in Apache Lucene \footnote{http://lucene.apache.org}.
 We tune the parameters $k1$ and $b$ to obtain the bast performance.
 There still some other approaches relying on BM25, such as our approaches, and we use the same parameter settings as the BM25 baseline.